Borderline Personality Disorder

 What causes borderline personality disorder?

-Doctors don’t know exactly what causes BPD.
+Mental health experts don’t know exactly what causes BPD.
 Some studies have shown it may be passed down in families.
 Your social and cultural surroundings may also play a part.
 For example, you may be at higher risk for BPD if you are part of a community with unstable relationships.
 People are at a higher risk for getting borderline personality disorder if they have suffered from abuse or neglect.
 Living with parents or guardians who have a history of substance abuse or criminal activity may increase the risk as well.

 What are the symptoms of borderline personality disorder?